 When you’re looking for an alternative to a pink food color for a cake or cupcakes, check out Strawberry Puree.
 It’s made from pure strawberries and it makes a lovely pink cake color.

 Can I use Frozen Strawberries to Make Strawberry Puree?

 I like to lean heavily on frozen berries just because we live in Alaska and frozen berries are a freezer pantry staple.
 If you get fresh berries here, you’re paying enough, you should eat them fresh.
 All my humble opinion I know, do what you will!

 What can I use Strawberry Puree for?

-Use to decorate dessert plates too, that always looks so beautiful!
+Use it to decorate dessert plates too, that always looks so beautiful!
 It’s perfect for babies although it could be kind of messy.
 Or eat it with a spoon when no one is looking.
 That last one is my favorite form of enjoying treats!